 We are so excited to unveil our Ultimate Registry Guide!
-It has been our most requested post since we started Little List, and we’ve taken our time creating it, as we’ve had the chance to test out a ton of products for the little ones.
+It is our most requested post since we started Little List, and it has taken a bit of time to launch, as we’ve had the chance to test out a ton of products for the little ones.
 We picked products that we think are the highest quality and value and will continue to update the list as needed.
 Please don’t feel overwhelmed that you need to have all of this now – you can easily order anything as you need it on Amazon (Amazon Prime will become your best friend!)
 Also, hand-me-downs are amazing and always worth a look on local Facebook garage sale groups for some of the expensive items you think you might only use for a couple months!
-If you think we’ve missed a ‘must-have’ please message us… it takes a village, right? 🙂
+If you think we’ve missed a ‘must-have’ please message us.
+It takes a village, right? 🙂

 WHERE TO REGISTER?

-We both registered at BuyBuyBaby (for all the staples and toys) and Pottery Barn Kids (for bedding, decor, keepsakes, and some toys – like our favorite plush rocker ever… also register for your crib, glider, etc. and get the registry discount).
+We both registered at BuyBuyBaby (for all the staples and toys) and Pottery Barn Kids (for bedding, decor, keepsakes, and some toys).
+Some examples include our favorite plush rocker ever.
+Here’s a tip: you can register for your crib, glider, etc. and get the registry discount.
 We had great experiences with both.
-In hindsight, we may have preferred Amazon over BuyBuyBaby, because you can’t beat Amazon’s guarantees on products (although BBB is excellent with returns), ease of shipping (usually free) and product availability (such a huge a range of product brands and types – things that aren’t always available at stores like BuyBuy or Babies R Us).
+In hindsight, we may have preferred Amazon over BuyBuyBaby, because you can’t beat Amazon’s guarantees on products (although BBB is excellent with returns), ease of shipping, and product availability.
 However, as first-time moms it was really helpful to walk around the physical store and have a BuyBuyBaby associate helping us!

 TRAVEL / ON-THE-GO